Carbon emissions profiling

 The scale of the energy transition that is required to contain climate change is underpinning a rapidly growing international body of technical standards, laws, and financial instruments influencing how carbon-intensive activities should progressively be minimised.

-Australian businesses not only need to understand their greenhouse risk profile, but also publish their plans for reducing it over the next 5 years.
 This data is increasingly being sought by large funds who operate across the globe and factor climate risk into their investment strategies.
 International benchmarks such as the Greenhouse Gas Protocol Corporate Standard and GRI can be helpful in responding to their concerns.

 The Middle Way has extensive experience assisting organisations prepare their carbon strategies and disclosures, both domestically and internationally.